Get all your news in one place.

 Donald Trump in court in New York on 7 May 2024.
 Photograph: Curtis Means/Pool via AP

-Prosecutors in Donald Trump’s Manhattan criminal hush-money case are expected to submit paperwork on Tuesday indicating how they believe the case should proceed in light of the election.
+Prosecutors submitted this paperwork to indicate how they believe the case should proceed in light of the election.

 This verdict seemed poised to deal a potentially deadly blow to Trump’s campaign as the then presumptive Republican presidential candidate.
-The campaign for Joe Biden, who at the time was running for re-election, remarked: “no one is above the law” in an email shortly after the jury’s decision.
+The campaign for Joe Biden, who at the time was running for re-election, remarked “no one is above the law” in an email shortly after the jury’s decision.

 Indeed, the criminal case against Trump cast him as a man who seemed to be lacking moral character required of the office.
-The prosecution said that Trump falsely recorded repayments to his then lawyer, Michael Cohen, for a $130,000 payment to the adult film star Stormy Daniels, so she would remain silent her about an alleged sexual encounter with Trump, as “legal expenses”.
+The prosecution said that Trump falsely recorded repayments to his then lawyer, Michael Cohen, for a $130,000 payment to the adult film star Stormy Daniels, so she would remain silent about an alleged sexual encounter with Trump, as “legal expenses”.

 Prosecutors told jurors that these misstatements were recorded to mask Trump’s violation of New York election law, which holds criminal promoting election of any person to office through illicit means.